mk-hassan/llm-zoomcamp/README.md

 # llm-zoomcamp
-Learning about LLMs and trying to understand how to build RAG systems
+Learning about LLMs and trying to understand how to build RAG systems.